WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

     such things.

 This list is not an exhaustive list of all possible useful alarms.
 It is a starting point.
-We should and will add and remove
+We should and will add and remove alarms over time.

 #### Logs Insights metrics based alarms